DeerTears/old_qodot_docs/pages/beginner's-guide-to-qodot.md

 ## Porting a map

-While this guide isn't specialized to porting, most of this guide can still be followed for porting.

-Porting maps from unknown sources depends on three main factors:
+While this guide can't cover all steps for porting, it's important to check if you have the following:
-- There is a game definition for Trenchbroom that supports this specific map type
+- A Trenchbroom .cfg that supports your specific game.
+(Quake, Daikatana)
-	- Ask the Trenchbroom community, search around forums, or generate your own
-- Trenchbroom can display the map's textures, and you can copy those textures to your Godot project
+- A .map that doesn't crash Trenchbroom when saving or loading, using your game's .cfg.
-	- Qodot supports .wad files and loose image textures in .jpg/.jpeg or .png
+- Textures as .wad or image files.
-- You have the FGD that defines the entities displayed in the map

-Instead of generating your own FGD as this guide will show later, you can move the FGD into your Godot project and continue otherwise.

-If you notice Qodot won't build geometry (it appears as a wireframe) it means there are undefined entities in your map.
-Make sure to add the original game's FGD into the Entity FGD List of your QodotMap node, or delete any `undefined` entities from the map file in Trenchbroom.

-Information on [using .wad files](https://github.com/Shfty/qodot-plugin/wiki/3.-Textures-and-Materials#wad-file-support) is available on the old Qodot Wiki.
+- All .fgd files used to define the map's entities.

+If you don't have a game config for your ported game, even after searching community forums, you can compare your map's file structure to maps for similar games to find out how to parse it in a .cfg, or generate your own Godot project .cfg file and make new geometry instead.

+If your map cannot be loaded or saved properly, you may need to try other game settings in Trenchbroom.
+It helps to compare the .map file structure to other .map files which load correctly in Trenchbroom.

+If your map is missing .fgd files, you will be missing out on the map's entities.
+You can build the map with Qodot anyways, and any issues with missing/wireframe geometry can be solved by deleting any `undefined` entities in the .map.

+If you don't have the map's textures, you can re-texture the map geometry with .png and .jpg/.jpeg files as shown in [Texturing your map](#texturing-your-map).

 # Connecting your project to Trenchbroom
-There are two main steps to connecting your project to Trenchbroom:
+When working with an original project, there are three main steps to connecting your project to Trenchbroom:
-1. Creating a Trenchbroom Game Definition (using Qodot’s .tres tool)
+1. Create a Trenchbroom game config (using Qodot’s `config_folder.tres` tool)
-2. Adding your Godot project directory to Trenchbroom's game path
+2. Add your Godot project directory to Trenchbroom's game path
-3. Enabling texture collections to place your project's textures on brushes
+3. Enable texture collections to place your project's textures on brushes

 **Warning:** Never add new files to the `/addons/qodot` folder.
 Anything you add here will be erased since Qodot can auto-update through AssetLib.
 You are free to use or remove files in `/addons/qodot` as we'll be seeing soon.
 Keep any new files to your own project structure.

-With this in mind, we'll be creating our own FGD for our game, rather than extending the Qodot.fgd provided by the plugin.
+With this in mind, you should create a unique Trenchbroom game config for each Godot project you create, rather than extending the Qodot.fgd provided by the plugin.

+If you're porting a map with an existing game config, and you're rolling your own textures into the map, you can skip ahead to [Setting your project directory in Trenchbroom](#Setting-your-project-directory-in-Trenchbroom).
+Otherwise, you can read about [using .wad files](https://github.com/Shfty/qodot-plugin/wiki/3.-Textures-and-Materials#wad-file-support) on the old Qodot Wiki.

 ## Making a game configuration file
 A Trenchbroom game configuration (stored as a .cfg file) tells Trenchbroom the name and icon for your game, how your maps are saved, where your `/textures` folder is, and where the entity definitions are kept.